fboes/aerofly-missions/docs/carls_homecoming/README.md

 So take a seat in Carl's Pitts S-2, and starting in Hamburg travel up to Denmark, Sweden and finally Finnland.

 > This is a custom missions file for [Aerofly FS 4](https://www.aerofly.com/).
-Download [`custom_missions.tmc`](./custom_missions.tmc) and see [installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to get started.
+Download [`carls_homecoming.tmc`](./carls_homecoming.tmc) and see [installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to get started.

 ## The tour

-Each leg is about 130 kilometres (70 nautical miles).
+Each leg is about 130 kilometers (70 nautical miles).
 Which is just as well, because the Pitts was never built for cross-country flights, with its tiny fuel tank limited to about 120 nautical miles of full throttle flight.

 Your flights: